Ungetoastet/Data-Science-Project/README.md

 What makes a good research question or hypothesis and what is the difference between the two?

 A research question is a general question that describes what topic or aspect should be explored or investigated.
 For example: "What are the characteristic differences between different iris flower types?" or "Is there a relationship between flower color and petal length?".
 Hypotheses are more concrete and make assumptions about the relationship between variables or phenomena.
-For example: "Iris flower A is has longer petals than iris flower B" or "Yellow flowers have longer petals than blue flowers".
+For example: "Iris flower A has longer petals than iris flower B" or "Yellow flowers have longer petals than blue flowers".
 Importantly, hypotheses are empirically/experimentally verifiable!
 Whereas a research question guides the direction of your project, hypotheses guide the methods and experiments you will conduct.

 Requirements
 ------------